Partners (1982 film)

-Partners is a 1982 American gay-themed buddy comedy film directed by James Burrows and starring Ryan O'Neal and John Hurt as a mismatched pair of cops.
+Partners is a 1982 American-Irish gay-themed buddy comedy film directed by James Burrows and starring Ryan O'Neal and John Hurt as Bob Benson and Fred Kerwin, a mismatched pair of cops.

 Plot

 After a series of murders in Los Angeles's gay community, heterosexual police officer Sgt.
-Benson (Ryan O'Neal) is assigned to go undercover as half of a gay couple with Officer Kerwin (John Hurt), a Records Clerk.
+Bob Benson is assigned to go undercover as half of a gay couple with Officer Fred Kerwin, a records clerk.
 Kerwin naively believes that he is closeted, although the entire department knows about his sexual identity.
-The pair discover an earlier murder and learn that both victims appeared in the same gay magazine.
+The pair discover an earlier murder and learn that both victims, Davis and Clyde Thompson, appeared in the same gay magazine.
 Each had received a call from a hoarse-voiced man asking them to model for him, only to turn up dead soon after.
-Benson models for the magazine and is approached by the same hoarse-voiced man, but when another model turns up dead, the man is cleared as a suspect.
+Benson models for the magazine and is approached by the same hoarse-voiced man, but when another model, Ed Petersen, turns up dead, the man is cleared as a suspect.

-Benson grows close to Jill (Robyn Douglass), the photographer of his shoot, and plans a weekend getaway with her.
+Benson grows close to Jill, the photographer of his shoot, and plans a weekend getaway with her.
 Kerwin suspects her of the murders, but his superiors put it down to jealousy.
 Kerwin uncovers evidence implicating Jill; but, when the police move to apprehend her, they discover her corpse.
 Her death unknown to Benson, he arrives for his rendezvous with Jill; and Kerwin races to his aid.
-Jill's killer, a closeted man whom Jill and one of the victims were blackmailing, admits to Benson that he killed Jill and two of the men but insists that Jill killed her partner in crime.
-Realizing that Kerwin is outside, the killer shoots at Kerwin who returns fire.
-Kerwin is wounded, but the other man is killed.
+The killer, a closeted man named Douglas whom Jill and Petersen were blackmailing, admits to Benson that he killed Jill, Davis and Petersen but insists that Jill killed her partner in crime Thompson.
+Realizing that Kerwin is outside, Douglas shoots at Kerwin who returns fire.
+Kerwin is wounded but Douglas is killed.